 First, non-citizens who only have a Notice of Approval to Apply for Permanent Residence and have not actually received their permanent resident status are not allowed to receive financial aid.
-Secondly, certain types of visa are excluded from federal financial aid, including a F1/2 student visa and a J1/J2 exchange visitor visa.
+Secondly, certain types of visas are excluded from federal financial aid, including an F1/2 student visa and a J1/J2 exchange visitor visa.
 People holding a G series visa will also be unable to receive federal aid.

 If you belong to these excluded groups, you may need to seek alternative funding sources like loans or private scholarships.

 What if I’m not an eligible noncitizen, can I get any type of financial aid to study in the U.S.?

 Yes, there are various scholarships and other forms of aid you can obtain.

 - Contact your country’s embassy or consulate in the U.S.